kba/hocr-spec/1.2/spec.md

-OCR information and presentation information can be separated by putting the CSS info related to the CSS in an outer element with an `ocr_` or `ocrx_` class, and then overriding it for the presentation by nesting another `<span>` with the actual presentation information inside that:
+OCR information and presentation information can be separated by putting the CSS info related to the CSS in an outer element with an `ocr_` or `ocrx_` class, and then overriding it for the presentation by nesting another <{span}> with the actual presentation information inside that:

 ```